Laptop Buying Guide

 Here is a comparison between Hard Drive Types-

-Hard Drive Type Features
+Hard Drive Type | Features |

-If cheap and plentiful is what you are looking for, then an HDD is for you.
+Hard Disk Drives (HDD) | If cheap and plentiful is what you are looking for, then an HDD is for you.
 This is the most common storage device used in traditional towers.
+HDD drives rely on a spinning disk measured in Revolutions Per Minute (RPMs) to permanently store material.
+Hard drive sizes are measured in gigabytes and terabytes, and commonly range from 250GB to more than 1TB. |

-Solid-State Drives (SSDs) are a newer storage technology, and boost your computer’s performance better than an HDD.
+Solid-State Drives (SSD) | Solid-State Drives (SSDs) are a newer storage technology, and boost your computer’s performance better than an HDD.
+SSDs don’t have any moving component.
+They use a series of interconnected flash memory chips to store information.
+They cost significantly more than traditional hard drives. |

-Hybrid drives are priced reasonably and provide the advantage of both the HDD and the SSD.
+Hybrid Drives | Hybrid drives are priced reasonably and provide the advantage of both the HDD and the SSD.
+They combine a hard drive with solid-state’s memory and boost the speed and performance significantly. |

 What is a Graphics Memory Card?